BarbyKelly/project-5/README.md

 - 'About' app added to share details about creators, optionally painted images of each creator

 **500 Server Error Page**
-- Set up personalized **500 Server Error Page** with a link for users access Kelly's Art & Photo Boutique
+- Set up personalized **500 Server Error Page** with a link for users to access Kelly's Art & Photo Boutique
 - Matching the scheme of the website

 [Back to Contents](#contents)